8 When Words Were Spoken

 It was difficult to speak another’s language no matter if you were a Native person or a Frenchman.
 And if there were terms to agree upon, contracts to make, decisions to be had, in whose language were they made?
 French or a Native language?
 To by-pass communication difficulties, alternative forms of language sometimes emerged–pidgins and jargons.
 Pidgins were Native languages that were reduced to their most simplest of elements and thus made it easier for Native peoples, Frenchmen or other Europeans to learn the altered language.
 Jargons were languages made up of elements of various Native languages intertwined sometimes with French, English or even African languages.
 A jargon proved useful for trading purposes and, when needed, treaties and affirmations.
 In either instance, these language forms treated others “not as capable adults but as young children just learning to wrap their tongues around polysyllabic words and to tease out of usage the imperfect regularities of grammar and syntax.”
 Both pidgins and jargons were meant for “neophytes in the difficult art of speaking a new language.”[44]

 Important features emerged with these varied modes of communication.
 First, pidgins could become more sophisticated and complex “until they either closely approximated the mature language from which they were chipped or were totally superseded by a rival tongue.”
 Second, jargons and pidgins had a “normative neutrality.”
 Not being one’s proper language, “they lent a measure of verbal impartiality and social stability to fragile frontiers where ethnic pride was easily bruised and often inflamed.”
 Third, and perhaps most important, those who used pidgins and jargons could protect their full language and culture from others.[45]
 That is, “though Europeans were frequently oblivious to this fact…pidgins and jargons provided what linguists call a ‘sociolinguistic buffer’ against surveillance and interference.”[46]
 Because Native people often spoke a pidgin or jargon with Europeans, and later spoke their pure language with their own people, some speculated that they often changed their language, and in some ways they did.
-Native individuals often had other forms of language besides pidgins and jargons that they utilized in certain situations–spirituality, for example.
+Native individuals often had other forms of language besides pidgins and jargons that they used in certain situations–spirituality, for example.
 Father Saint-Cosme noticed a difference between the Natchez spoken language and their own spiritual language, remarking: “When they speak of the Great Spirit, this is another way of speaking.”[47]

 Native peoples and Europeans relied on trade communication to exchange goods–furs, horses, salt, knives, beads, ironworks, and so on.
-Though one could certainly trade utilizing signs, the ability to speak a language of interaction and negotiation greatly influenced if not enhanced the trading process.
+Though one could certainly trade using signs, the ability to speak a language of interaction and negotiation greatly influenced if not enhanced the trading process.
 The French needed to understand transactions for economic gains.
 Native peoples needed to understand the same transactions to establish an alliance, to develop a relationship, to receive and give gifts to meet their own needs.
 In short, “limited comprehension increased tensions,” while “linguistic skill simply made for good business.”
 When a language could be spoken, even in the form of a pidgin or jargon, this ultimately “built good will and eventually even trust” between the two parties.[48]

 Perhaps the oldest, most durable North American jargon stemmed from late 15th and early 16th century interactions between Basque fishermen and the regional Mi’kmaqs and Montagnais of the northeast.
 This combination of European and Native languages led to a “lingua franca,” a common language that was understood well by both cultures present.
 Words and phrases that took hold included the Basque phrase Nola Zaude? which meant “How are You?”
 Even nouns fell under the influence of one another’s language.
 Friend evolved from the Basque word Adiskide to the Mi’kmaq word Adesquidex.[49]
 Cod became referred to as bacaillos, a Basque term, rather than the Mi’Kmaq word, apegé.
 Consequently, when French colonists arrived in the Québec region in the early 17th century, the language of the coastal nations was quite literally “half Basque,” with phrases such as Endia chave normandia or “The French know many things” or Maloes mercateria or “Those from Saint-Malo are unfair traders” the norm.
 Many other words and phrases appeared as well and by the seventeenth century, this region’s Native peoples “traded with the French only in Basque.”[50]
 Despite this prolific regional trade jargon, the Mi’Kmaqs maintained their pure language amongst themselves and simply relegated the Mi’kmaq/Basque jargon to interactions with Europeans.

 Throughout the Lower Mississippi Valley, French and Native peoples alike used Mobilian Trade Language (MTL) to communicate with those who did not speak the other’s Native tongue.
 To quickly dispel any confusion, there was a language of the Mobilian people, a Native group near what would become Mobile in the early 18th century.
 But Mobilian Trade Language was different, often referred to as langue vulgaire by Antoine le Page du Pratz, or Anõpa Ela (different language), or even yoka anõpa (slave/servant language) by others.[51]
-More officially, it was called the Mobilian Trade Language (MTL) or Mobilian Trade Jargon by those who utilized it.
-This jargon served the region perfectly well throughout the 17th, 18th and 19th centuries and was even heard in snippets within southern parts of the Mississippi River Valley as late as the 1950’s.
+More officially, it was called the Mobilian Trade Language (MTL) or Mobilian Trade Jargon by those who used it.
+This jargon served the region perfectly well throughout the 17th, 18th and 19th centuries and was even heard in snippets within southern parts of the Mississippi River Valley as late as the 1950s.
 Though assumptions are that this language emerged sometime around the late 17th century, evidence suggests that it existed earlier since some suggest that the Bayougoulas addressed Iberville and his men in this language when the latter first arrived at the base of the Mississippi River, near the mouth of Bayou Lafourche where the Bayougoulas lived.[52]
 Ignorant of the region’s people, Iberville referred to their language as Bayougoula.
 Not long after, Father Paul du Ru attempted to establish a mission among these same people.
 He tried to learn their language and managed to grasp a few terms: “I know already fifty of the most necessary words.
 I think this language is rather poor.”[53]
 Du Ru clearly described the “less sophisticated” trade jargon, not Bayougoula.
 Years later, le Page du Pratz himself commented that Indians possessed “barren” languages and the “same manner of speaking and thinking.”[54]
 In truth, du Pratz was also describing MTL and its more simple structure compared to the polysenthetic languages otherwise spoken in the Mississippi River Valley.
 Thus, when Europeans came into the region for the first time, they did not always recognize that they were learning a language that had already been “watered down” for use in trading activities.
 This strategy of simplified language benefited both parties but also helped Native peoples to preserve their true language and culture from prying ears.
 Unfortunately, utilizing MTL led many to dismiss the pure languages’ worth.
 By the mid-eighteenth century, “Notions of linguistic, and perhaps intellectual poverty were further elaborated in missions, where other ideas about Indian languages, based on deeper linguistic knowledge, also took shape.”[55]

 To learn anything about MTL, one has to peruse hundreds of pages to find any evidence of the language.
 Thankfully, le Page du Pratz’s writings serve as a first-hand source for understanding some MTL usage between the French and Native peoples.
-Le Page du Pratz learned MTL from his Chitimacha slave so that he could communicate with the Native peoples, in particular the Chitimachas and the Natchez.
+Le Page du Pratz learned MTL from his Chitimacha slave so that he could communicate with the Native peoples, particularly the Chitimachas and the Natchez.
 But knowing the Natchez language as he did, du Pratz could see the different nature of MTL, which “led him to suggest that it could be better learned by using it than by learning formal rules.”[56]
 As the early Louisiana explorer and settler saw it, “‘there is not a village…in any nation of Louisiana, where there are not some who can speak…the vulgar [common] tongue.’”[57]
 As experienced throughout the region, MTL was simply a vital form of communication for all who engaged in trade and interaction.[58]

 When one naively suggested that Native communities all spoke the same language, more than likely the similar language was actually MTL, not the Native nation’s true language.[59]
 Iberville, for example, clearly referred to MTL when he reported that Natchez, Tunican, and Muskogean peoples, as well as the Chitimachas, Houmas and Bayogoulas all “speak the same language,” adding that they and the Biloxi and Pascagoula “understand each other.’”[60]
 Indeed, the Bayougoulas were prominent speakers of MTL, but their own pure language is unknown except for some words that were preserved such as the word Affero which expressed feelings of surprise or astonishment.
 This single word has allowed researchers to determine that Bayougoula was neither Muskogean nor Natchezan.
 Otherwise, its true language family remains elusive.[61]
 And too, though larger Native groups were known by their proper names, smaller nations were often known by what other nations actually called them.
 As for Bayougoula, its very ending–“ougoula”–means “people” in Mobilian Trade Jargon.
 This applies as well to the Pascagoulas who lived on the Pascagoula River in the Lower Mississippi Valley in 1699.
 They were known by their MTL name which actually meant “bread people.”
 They too were known to speak MTL but like the Bayougoulas, their own native language remains unknown.[62]